Biscorn/helix-plugins/README.md

 Check the configuration for extra features and better control.

 ## Unique CID
-Description : Don't you ever dream to identify each citizen uniquely ?
+Description : Don't you ever dreamt to identify each citizen uniquely ?
 Well, with this plugin, your dream will become true !

 **Note :** Will be uploaded soon.

 ## Spoiled Items
-Description : Using the base_food entity base, you will be able to make specific entity that can be marked as "spoiled".
+Description : Use the base_food entity base to make specific entity that can be marked as "spoiled".

 **Note :** Does nothing on its own.
 You need additionnal Lua skills to do something with.
 For example, if you have an "attribute" plugin the system will be interesting.